TrellixVulnTeam/swahilipython_SCMU/Lib/email/architecture.rst

 The Model
 ---------

-The message model is implemented by the :class:`~email.message.Message` class.
+The message motoa is implemented by the :class:`~email.message.Message` class.
-The model divides a message into the two fundamental parts discussed by the
+The motoa divides a message into the two fundamental parts discussed by the
 RFC: the header section and the body.
 The `Message` object acts as a pseudo-dictionary of named headers.
 Its dictionary interface provides convenient access to individual headers by name.
 However, all headers are kept